BlakeMThorson/Misc-Python-Projects/README.md

 # Misc-Python-Projects

-Hello, this is a barely organlized backup of my python projects.
+Thanks for checking out my repo, this is a collection of all the different py files from my drives that I'm trying to backup.
+I have categorized them and each category contains a detailed explaination of each project.

-In a day or two, this will all be documented!
+To view all of my projects, or to hire me, please visit BeningKing.xyz